How does the GRE essay work?

 Without running afoul of the censors–size matters.
 Believe it or not, out of two essays that are identical, save for length, the longer will receive the higher score.
 That doesn’t mean you should frantically scribble away, hoping that a seven-paragraph essay will automatically confer the much coveted ‘6’.
 Substance matters greatly.
 But as long as all the parts of your essay are there, you should shoot for a five-paragraph essay: an intro, three body paragraphs, and a conclusion.

 I should also point out that six paragraphs a long essay do not make.
 Paragraph length matters too.
 And, of course, don’t forget that each of those paragraphs has to flow logically and clearly from your thesis.

 Essay writing is tough.
-Practicing for the AWA–given that it’s difficult to get feedback–makes things even more unpleasant: you write and write without knowing if you are really improving.
+Practicing for the GRE Analytical Writing Assessment–given that it’s difficult to get feedback–makes things even more unpleasant: you write and write without knowing if you are really improving.
 But do not despair–there are sample essays, friends and family, and the ETS essay grading service.

 By simply writing often you will be able to write with greater command and facility.
 With diligent practice, words will not seem submerged deep in your hippocampus, but will spring to life on the page.

 You must think about what you are going to write before you write.
 I’m sure many amongst you subscribe to the school of thought that if you write, they will come: the words, the compelling examples, and the nuanced logic.
 When practicing for the GRE, you must avoid this tendency and instead spend a few minutes coming up with a roadmap (either in your head or on the computer screen).
 At first this step will slow you down and you will want to go back to the old method.
 Be patient.
 Once you become adept at outlining, the essay will write itself.

 3. Spend lots of time editing your practice essays